lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/strategy-2030.md

 Success will be measured by rigorous adherence to and tracking of defined Key Performance Indicators:

-* **Annual L1 Revenue:** Tracking progress toward the
-    $200 million target.
+* **Government Integrations:** Twenty government entities in aggregate representing 100 million people or more.
+* **Enterprise Integrations:** Number of major corporations and financial institutions utilizing Cardano for specific use cases.
 * **Daily Meaningful Transactions:** Tracking a target of 250,000 daily transactions, with an emphasis on non-ADA value transactions (e.g., metadata, identity, policy IDs) representing 40-60% of volume, indicating diverse network utility.
-* **Enterprise Integrations:** Number of major corporations and financial institutions utilizing Cardano for specific use cases.
 * **Developer Engagement:** Growth in active builders and contributions to community-led documentation and tooling.